abrt/faf/HACKING.md

         $ ./autogen.sh sysdeps

-    or installed by (two versions based on your package manager):
+    or installed by:

-        $ ./autogen.sh sysdeps --install-yum
-        $ ./autogen.sh sysdeps --install-dnf
+        $ ./autogen.sh sysdeps --install

     The dependency installer gets the data from [the rpm spec file](faf.spec.in)